MichaelMontei/React-Project-Create-Edit-Delete-Book-List/README.md

 ## The Mission (Second Part)

 In the second part we will make use of:
-- our own local Json Server setup (refreshing the page will not delete our books from the page anymore)
+- Local Json Server setup (refreshing the page will not delete our books from the page anymore)
-- a file called db.json
+- File called db.json to store data
 - POST request to create a book
 - PUT request to edit a book
 - DELETE request to delete a book.